subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ### 1.6 Add a Controller Account

-The Controller, a distinct account that must be created, holds a small amount of kSQT tokens to facilitate configuration updates.
+The Controller, a distinct account that must be created, holds a small amount of MATIC tokens to facilitate configuration updates.

 Updating a configuration is a signable event.
-That means it is an on-chain update that requires transaction fees to be paid (in kSQT).
+That means it is an on-chain update that requires transaction fees to be paid (in MATIC).

 Click `Managed Controllers` and then select `Create an Account`.
 This adds an account that you will need to fund with some tokens.
 Then set the account to `Active`.